Carl Stotz: Career

 A field further north at Memorial and Demarest Streets in Williamsport housed the 1940 and 1941 summer seasons during World War II (1939/1941-1945).
 During its fourth season in 1942, "Original League" returned to the first August 1938 area where Carl Stotz, his nephews (Major and Jimmy Gehron) and other boys experimented to determine the league's playing field measurements / dimensions and rules.
 The nephews mother, Laura Belle Stotz Gehron, sewed the initial bases.
 Carl hand-carved with a penknife the first home plate and pitchers mound.

 The next step was for him to apply to local businesses for sponsorship and donations.
 He also looked to parents for help with the organization of the league.
 A year later in the summer of 1939 they had three teams set up.
 Each team was managed individually by Stotz (Lycoming Dairy) and brothers George (Lundy Lumber) and Bert Bebble (Jumbo Pretzel).
 The first game was played on June 6, 1939, with Lundy Lumber Company defeating Lycoming Dairy 23–8.
 The first annual tournament of the Little League World Series wasn't played until almost a decade later in the summer of 1948 though.

 "Original League" on West Fourth Street is currently an unfranchised (from L.L.B.
 Inc.) and active league which hosted the first Little League Tournament (National Tournament) in 1947.
 The "Original League" Field was the venue for the 1948 through 1958 Little League World Series tournament games.
-Its clubhouse contains numerous articles of historical interest worthy of viewing, and holds an Open House every day during the Little League World Series usually scheduled in August.
+Its clubhouse holds an Open House every day during the Little League World Series usually scheduled in August.
 The Little League Women's Auxiliary was organized in 1947 by Grayce Stotz, Carl's wife and a great "Original League" supporter.

 Stotz was commissioner of the Little League for 18 years. from the beginnings in 1938 until 1955.
-A highly principled man, Stotz's conscience did not permit him to remain; he left the organization he founded of Little League Baseball Inc. in late November 1955 over differences centered on commercialization and central control issues with the management of what is locally abbreviated as L.L.B.
+He left the organization he founded of Little League Baseball Inc. in late November 1955 over differences centered on commercialization and central control issues with the management of what is locally abbreviated as L.L.B.
 Inc.